francisfjin/geospatial-classif/README.md

 Correlation tables and heat maps for features vs. the target variable (labeled ‘am, 80-82 cohort’).

-We also investigate the distribution of the target variable with visualizations, noting a relatively normal distribution.
+Distribution of the target variable with visualizations, noting a relatively normal distribution.

-We create target variable labels from the Absolute Upward Mobility metric for both Binary and Multi-label Classification.
+Target variable labels from the Absolute Upward Mobility metric for both Binary and Multi-label Classification.

 ## Feature Selection